Application Guidelines (FAQs)

 What kind of ventures are you looking for?

-The Fellowship is intentionally broad and ventures are considered on a case by case basis.
+The Fellowship is intentionally broad and ventures are considered on a case-by-case basis.
 We want to generate interest and creative thinking among young visionaries about what can make our world better.
-Our intention is to give resources to talented innovators with ground breaking ideas.
-For examples, take a look at the ventures our current fellows are involved in.
+Our intention is to give resources to talented innovators with groundbreaking ideas.

 May I attach supplemental materials to my application or submit them to your office?